THE WEYAUWEGA INTERNATIONAL FILM FESTIVAL

 Films are screened at the historic Gerold Opera House in the charming small town of Weyauwega, Wisconsin.

 The Gerolds - We award cash prizes to the best jury selected films in seven categories: The Gerolds go to best Narrative Feature, Narrative Short, Documentary Feature, Documentary Short.
-There is a Bloch Award for the Best of Psychofest and new for 2023 are awards for Best Animated Film and Best Student Film.
+There is a Bloch Award for the Best of Psychofest and awards for Best Animated Film and Best Student Film.

 Whatever reflects your own sense of the world, of people, of the ties between people and conveys this personal sensibility to us will be valuable.
 At WIFF we show the work of filmmakers who are finding or at least listening for their own voice.
 There is no one way.
 We are looking for all genres of film: narratives, documentaries, features, shorts, comedies, experimental, animation, etc. Half of the films screened at WIFF are foreign language films.
 WIFF also hosts filmmaker forums, events and parties.